schism-dev/RiverMeshTools/RiverMapper/README.md

 ```bash
 tar xvf RiverMapper_Samples.tar
 ```
-to extract files from the \*.tar file.
+to extract files from RiverMapper_Samples.tar.

 ## Tutorial
 See online documentation in the [SCHISM manual](https://schism-dev.github.io/schism/master/mesh-generation/meshing-for-compound-floods/generate-river-map.html) for more information.